mkner/robo-time/docs/about.rst

 *robo-time*
 ===========

-Clocks, timing, and timestamp functionality for mobile robotics and other applications
+Clocks, timing, and timestamp functionality in Python for mobile robotics and other applications

 * Includes 3 fundamental clocks: Uptime Clock, System Clock, and World Clock (NTP/UTC)